-Prepare for cold weather, although the possibility of snow at sea level at this time of year is remote.
-You should have: proper walking boots; waterproof trousers; a waterproof shell; a down jacket or fleece; and thermals.
+Prepare for cold weather.
+You should have: proper walking boots or, ideally, neoprene wellingtons; waterproof trousers; a waterproof shell; a down jacket or fleece; and thermals.
 You might not need them but it's not so easy to buy things locally.
-A windproof hat and fold-down mitt/ liners combination will keep head and hands warm.
+A windproof hat and liner and fold-down mitt/ liners combination will keep head and hands warm.
 Its a good idea to have a waterproof bag for your pack or the bag that you want to take on the boat.
 Space is at a premium though, so bring only what you will likely use.
 You may want something smarter for the evenings.
 We ask that guests wear slippers or indoor shoes in the accommodation.
 It's the Norwegian way, after all.